When should I register a death?

 Please note the we will do our upmost to meet your requirements at this stressful time, but it may not always be possible.

-Where do I register a death?
+Where should I register a death?

 The death should normally be registered in the registration district where it happened.
-So if the death occurred within the London Borough of Camden (for example at University College Hospital, Royal Free Hospital, The National Hospital, Great Ormond Street Hospital or Mary Curie Hospice, Hampstead) you will need to see us.
+So if the death occurred within the London Borough of Camden (for example at University College Hospital, Royal Free Hospital, The National Hospital, Great Ormond Street Hospital or Marie Curie Hospice, Hampstead) you will need to see us.

 If the death happened elsewhere, then you should normally go to the district office for that area.